Graduate Student Handbook

 Continuing GTA Employment

 Insofar as Department resources allow, the Department expects to renew the appointments of GTAs who are making good progress in their degree programs and who perform their teaching duties in a satisfactory manner for five years of study.
 An additional year of funding through the University of Kansas may be available in another department or program, but the Department of History is only able to provide five years of funding through GTA appointments.
-Please contact the Graduate Academic Advisor of other departments for information about the application process for GTA positions outside the History Department.
+Please contact the Graduate Program Coordinator of other departments for information about the application process for GTA positions outside the History Department.

 The Department of History and the University offer GTAs a wide range of opportunities to enhance their instructional skills and to learn about higher education pedagogy.
 By taking advantage of workshops and discussions related to teaching offered by the department and the Center for Teaching Excellence, GTAs can make their workload more manageable, craft a pedagogical philosophy and teaching portfolio, and demonstrate their commitment to high-quality teaching to future employers.

 Before GTAs enter the classroom for the first time, they are required to attend the University GTA orientations, scheduled a week before the beginning of fall classes.
-The date of the orientation is listed on the contract GTAs sign upon admission to the program.
+The date of the orientation is listed in the admission letter GTAs sign upon admission to the program.
 The Provost's office has the authority to cancel the contracts of GTA appointees who miss the orientation.
 The Department also schedules its own orientation for GTAs at the beginning of the academic year, and all GTAs are required to attend.
 This orientation will outline expectations of graduate students and provide an introduction to the work of a GTA, as well as general training required for the appointment.